martinknytl/EvansLab_borealis_project/Mapping transcriptom to genome.md

 ## Step 3, read the output file
 The detail description of sam (or bam) files are here `https://samtools.github.io/hts-specs/SAMv1.pdf`.
-This is how you open a sam or bam file on info.
+This is how you open a sam or bam file on info:
 ```
 samtools view borealis_gmap_output.bam |less -S
 ```